 - her main damage comes from melee attacks and it's hard for her to do any melee attacks against an enemy who is running away

-- she's not all that tanky prior to level 6 and cannot safely tower dive
+- she's not all that tanky at low level and cannot safely tower dive

 - she has no natural sustain so can be out-duelled at low levels if the enemies stay to fight (especially in bottom lane).

 But, Shyvana can do huge damage with her W if the enemy for some reason can't get away from it, for example if you position yourself between the enemy and his turret, or if your ally has strong crowd control (make sure your ally has mana before ganking).
 An ideal gank involves using W or R to close the gap, land on top of the enemy (ideally pushing the enemy back towards your ally with your R), do a W-E-basic attack-Q full combo, at the same time apply Chilling Smite or Exhaust so the enemy can't run away and stays in W range for longer.

 You should be looking to gank lanes even before level 6 in these situations: